joezuntz/cosmosis-doc/intro/installation.rst

     source ./env/bin/activate
     conda install -y python=3.9 cosmosis cosmosis-build-standard-library
     source cosmosis-configure
-    cosmosis-build-standard-library
+    cosmosis-build-standard-library main

 This will make a new directory cosmosis-standard-library with the cosmology packages in.
+Explore that directory to start using CosmoSIS.

 Whenever you start a fresh terminal shell you need to run these commands to get set up again::